rondweb/card-deck/README.md

 ## Web API

-- For the WEB API it was choosed the Framework FAST API with python 3.9
+- For the WEB API it was choosen the Framework FAST API with python 3.9
-- For the enviroment it was choosed Miniconda 3
+- For the environment it was chosen Miniconda3 to manage the packages necessaries